3.4.2019Nissan Leaf long-term test

 All of the above will continue to be analysed going forward, as we spend another two months or so with the Nissan Leaf.
 It's a positive start though, and a great point to be made against those who say 'I cover too many miles' for an EV, or 'they're not practical enough for a family'.
 Very few drivers cover more than 30,000 miles a year, and if a family of four, with luggage and 'travel system' can go away for a few nights in a Leaf, it's a practical enough car for many buyers.

-The Nissan Leaf arrives
+Nissan Leaf long-term test - it arrives

 Model: Nissan Leaf Tekna Price: £29,390 - £31,575 inc. options Battery: 40 kWh Motor: 110 kW (150 hp) - 320 Nm Charging: 6.6 kW AC Type 2 / 50 kW DC CHAdeMO Top speed: 89mph 0-62mph: 7.9 seconds Driving range: 168 miles (WLTP combined)